minio/docs/source/security/minio-identity-management/user-management.rst

 administrators can focus on managing the top-level parent users without micro-managing generated service accounts.

-Service accounts are only available through the :minio-git:`MinIO Console
-<console>`.
-After logging into the Console, click :guilabel:`Account`
-from the left navigation to view all service accounts associated to the authenticated user.
+Service accounts creation and management is only available through the :minio-git:`MinIO Console <console>`.
+After logging into the Console, click :guilabel:`Account` from the left navigation to view all service accounts associated to the authenticated user.
 Click :guilabel:`Create Service Account` to create new service accounts.

+.. admonition:: Service Accounts are for Programmatic Access
+   :class: dropdown, note

+   Service Accounts support programmatic access by applications.
+You cannot use a Service Account to log into the MinIO Console.

 .. _minio-users-root: